Roshpdl/CS270-Computer-Systems-and-Organization/README.md

-# Programming-in-C
-Important concepts in C
+# Computer Systems and Organizations - CS270

-All the code that are written here is a part of my journey moving from a basic to intermediate C programmer.
+All the code that is written here is a part of my journey moving from a basic to an intermediate C programmer.